 Environments that move

-The way of getting around in the future will be more practical and will do much more than just get people from one place to another.
-There are now many vehicle concepts that aim to provide a pleasant, airy, fun ride without the stress of driving.
+The way to move in the future will be more practical and will do much more than just take people from one place to another.
+There are now many vehicle concepts that aim to provide a pleasant, airy, fun and stress-free journey.

 Volvo Space: mobile architecture